karuneshpalekar/DietCompanion/README.md

 **Articles** About these following topics will be published soon:

-* Making A Custom Recommendation System using Tensorflow Litef and connecting it to Android Project
+* Making A Custom Recommendation System using Tensorflow Lite and connecting it to Android Project
 * Connecting Android Application to Azure Platform for Authentication via Azure Active Directory B2C.
 * Connecting Android Application to Azure Storage
 * Connecting Android Application to Cosmos DB